 - Puma is the highest rated shoe with an average rating of 4.32.

 If you need data for analysis, you can download retail store locations data from our data store

 Number of Products Sold by Top Footwear Brands

 Nike is far ahead of its competitors with 16.4K products on sale on Amazon.
 Nike makes a majority of its revenue from selling footwear and dominates the footwear industry.
+Nike has 241 stores in the US.
 Lately, other brands have been catching up to Nike in terms of number of products.
 Brands such as New Balance and Skechers have 9.7K and 7K products respectively.